mapbox/mapbox-maps-android/docs/Migrate to v11.md

 #### 3.1 Location API

 1. `MapView.location2` has been removed and the following methods `puckBearingEnabled`, `showAccuracyRing`, `accuracyRingColor`, `accuracyRingBorderColor` were moved to `MapView.location`.
+2. `LocationConsumer2` has been dropped in favor of `LocationConsumer`.
 2. `PuckBearingSource` was renamed to `PuckBearing`:
    - `mapbox_locationComponentPuckBearingSource` was renamed to `mapbox_locationComponentPuckBearing`.
    - `MapView.location2.puckBearingSource` will become `MapView.location.puckBearing`.